Do you remember learning about the endocannabinoid system in biology class?

 And the natural way to supplement this natural process and support the endocannabinoidsystem is by consuming marijuana.

 So, the next time someone says you smoke too much, tell them you’re just staying healthy.

 Learn more about how marijuana can support better health (including weight loss).
-And stop by Karing Kind in North Boulder to pick up a gram of organic bud or naturally-extracted CO 2 oil.
-You’re endocannabinoid system will thank you.
+And stop by Karing Kind in North Boulder to pick up a gram of top shelf bud or naturally-extracted CO 2 oil.
+Your endocannabinoid system will thank you.

 Karing Kind is located just off of US-36, one mile north of Broadway, open MON-SUN from 9am to 10pm.

 While we carry a variety of strains, concentrates, edibles, salves and tinctures, inventory and stock levels fluctuate from week to week and month to month.
 Check our menu and follow us on Twitter for an up-to- date list of edibles, concentrates and buds available.